slackapi/slack-github-action/README.md

 [uploading a file][files.upload] with the convenience of the `@slack/web-api` implementation for the [`files.uploadV2`][files.uploadV2] method.

-Setting up a workflow with this technique allows you to instantly interact with the Slack API methods without setting up a Slack workflow.
+Setting up a GitHub workflow with this technique unlocks instant interactions with the Slack API methods using just a Slack API token.

 #### Setup